-Between 2008 and 2014, Rochester teen pregnancy rates and teen birth rates declined by 50%.
-These positive health trends are due to several factors: increased youth access to reproductive health care, more sexuality education in our schools and youth programs, peer leadership programs and informative media campaigns.
+Between 2008 and 2018, Rochester teen birth rates declined by 68%.
+This positive health trend is due to several factors: increased youth access to reproductive health care, more sexuality education in our schools and youth programs, peer leadership programs and informative media campaigns.

 However the problem is not solved.
-The teen birth rate in Rochester is still 1.6 times the national rate, and 2.5 times the rate in NYS.
-The rate of teen birth is 6.5 times the rate in Monroe County towns and suburbs.
+The teen birth rate in Rochester is still 1.5 times the national rate, and more than twice the rate in NYS.
+The rate of teen birth is 6 times the rate in Monroe County towns and suburbs.

 Youth, parents, health professionals, teachers, faith leaders, concerned citizens and elected officials all have a role to play.
 To find out what more can be done, contact us.